agamsol/discord-call-recorder/README.md

-# Discord Call Recorder 0.2 (Discord Audio Recorder) - Pre-Release
+# Discord Call Recorder 0.2 (Discord Audio Recorder)
 Automatically record discord calls on PMs, DM Groups and even guilds (servers)

 ### ⚠️ DISCLAIMER: USE AT YOUR OWN RISK